demisto/content/Packs/Palo_Alto_Networks_WildFire/Integrations/WildFireReports/README.md

-generates a WildFire PDF report.
+Generates a Palo Alto Networks WildFire PDF report.
+This integration was created and tested with version 10.1 of PAN-OS

-## Configure WildFire Reports on Cortex XSOAR
+## Configure Palo Alto Networks WildFire Reports on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for WildFire Reports.
+2. Search for Palo Alto Networks WildFire Reports.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |